phesse001/Trust-Tools/Solutions/Popper/index.md

   args: [transpose, global.csv, -o, global_transposed.csv]
 </code></pre>

-As you can see there are a lot of attributes that go into a <code>wf.yml</code> file.
+The structure of the <code>wf.yml</code> is just a basic list of steps.
+However, there are many attributes that can go into each of the different steps an experiment may have.

  To learn more information about Popper and the configuration options for the <code>wf.yml</code> file, visit Popper's documentation page [here](https://popper.readthedocs.io/en/latest/index.html).
 ## Installation